 Motivation

-I will draw most of my points from traditional engineering disciplines, first they lay the foundation for general engineering, second, due to my extensive training as a Mechanical Engineer, so bear with me if liquid and metals infuriates you.
+I will draw most of my points from traditional engineering disciplines, first they lay the foundation for general engineering, second, due to my extensive training as a Mechanical Engineer, so bear with me if liquids and metals infuriate you.

 The Great Pyramids of Egypt